 The Book of Stones is definitely more on the metaphysical side of the resource style books.
 The wording is more 'woo-woo' but offers up two healing opinions for each crystal.
 There are a lot of unusual crystals in this one too which is cool!

 Then of course there is the flip side of crystals and that is more of the technical side of things.
 So if you are more into how crystals are formed and the chemical compositions, these crystal books might be more your speed.

 Rocks, Minerals & Gems by Scholastic is kind of a middle ground of things.
 It's still easy to understand and offers real world examples and history that you can relate to.
 It does cover a bit of the formation and science end as well.
 It has striking photos and dedicates a full spread to each stone.
 It is a large book, so it could definitely be a coffee table book!

 Similar, but gets a little more into the science is the Smithsonian's Rock and Gem book.
 This definitely focuses on the rocks and goes more into how they physically form and the compositions.
 It also covers fossils a bit more than most of the others mentioned here.

 It's up to you!

 There are of course TONS and tons of crystal book options available to you these days.
 Just decide what kind of information you want to focus on.
-I always suggest getting a couple options for sure because they will offer different information and different crystals.
+I always suggest getting a couple options because they will offer different information and different crystals.
 Similar to crystals, you will resonate with different books and different writing styles.
 You will find that crystal books can have different healing properties for the same crystal.
-Go with the one that speaks to you!
+Go with the properties and description of the stone that speaks to you!

 This page does have some affiliate links on it.
 They will not cost you anything to click on them.
 By shopping through them it will provide me a tiny commission from the store and will help my small business!